KarmaYama/cleansh-workspace/README.md

     ```

 3.  **Run Tests:**
-    Ensure everything is functioning correctly by running the full test suite:
+    Ensure everything is functioning correctly by running the full test suite across all crates:
     ```bash
-    cargo test --package cleansh
+    cargo test --workspace
     ```

 ---

 ### **Community and Support**